hafizhsuriagnda/airportgap-api-testing-portfolio/README.md

 ## Test Result

-All **15 test cases** were executed successfully and the API behaved according to the expected scenarios.
+All 15 test cases were executed successfully, with all endpoints returning expected status codes and response structures.

+The API demonstrates stable behavior across authentication and favorites management functionalities, with no defects identified within the tested scope.

 ---